Nucleosome positioning analysis and predictions

 Nu-OSCAR is a program that can be used to identify binding sites of known transcription factors, which further incorporates nucleosome occupancy around sites on promoter regions.
 The derivation of the the algorithm is based on a biophysical view of interactions between protein factors and nucleosome DNA.
 The program as it is now supports only yeast transcription factors.
 For more details about Nu-OSCAR, see their manuscript self-archived in 2007.
 This work is missing in Pubmed (?!).

-ICM Web allows users to assess nucleosome stability and fold sequences of DNA into putative chromatin templates.
-It takes a DNA sequence and generates (i) a nucleosome energy level diagram, (ii) coarse-grained representations of free DNA and chromatin and (iii) plots of the helical parameters (Tilt, Roll, Twist, Shift, Slide and Rise) as a function of position.
+ICM Web allows users to assess nucleosome stability and fold any sequence of DNA into a 3D model of chromatin.
+The model is displayed in JSmol or can be downloaded.
+ICM takes a DNA sequence and generates (i) a nucleosome energy level diagram, (ii) coarse-grained representations of free DNA and chromatin and (iii) plots of the helical parameters (Tilt, Roll, Twist, Shift, Slide and Rise) as a function of position.
+Options allow the user to specify a set of nucleosome positions and control the level of thermal variation.
+See details here.

 NucEnergGen is a downloadable C++ code.
 The algorithm is described here.